hoangsonha/swp391_BE/README.md

 ```

 ### To view Swagger 3 API docs
-Run the server and browse to http:www
+Run the server and browse to

 ### Main function

 - Authentication and Authorization with Spring Security and password encryption
 - JWT for authentication of requests
 - Deploy project and MySQL on Azure
-- Login with email and password that user registered, google and facebook
+- Login with Google, Facebook and email - password that user registered,
+- Validation (Handle Exceptions)
-- Register, admin can create user with any role but user can not choose role when user register account
+- Register that admin can create user with any role but user can not choose role when user register account
 - Validation and handle exception for validation
 - Recaptcha protect websites from spam and abuse by verifying that users are human
 - Send email when user register and click the link to active account
-- Payment with Paypal and VNPay by card information is issued by the parties
+- Payment with Paypal and VNPay by card information is issued by the parties and when user payment successfully who will receiver a email for invoice
+- Refund with paypal and vnpay
-- Look account when user login failed over 5 times and set over 5 minutes user can login failed 5 times again before looking account
+- Look account when user login failed over 5 times and set over 5 minutes user can login failed 5 times again before looking account and when user login failed 6 times, account is locked
 - Send email or SMS with the OTP which has 6 numbers when user want to reset password or forget password
 - Search advanced diamonds by 7 properties which are carat, size, price (higher or lower a certain price or price range between start price and end price), color, clarify, shape and sorting price by desc or asc and user can choose any properties
 - CRUD user with admin rights
 - Get user by role, role manager only view other manager and lower role but can not view user with role admin
-- Logout
 - Swagger for viewing API
 - Data is uploaded from the database (MySQL) for displaying information
 - Automation send email when user not login over 1 month and reset at 8.AM every day
 - Automation send Happy Birth Day and automation reset at 8.AM every day
+- Export reporting of user to excel, html, pdf
+- Logout

 ## License & Copyright
 &copy; 2024 Hoàng Sơn Hà Licensed under the [Apache License 2.0](https://github.com/hoangsonha/swp391_BE/blob/main/LICENSE).